-Asia has a master's degree in Japanese language and culture but over the years has developed into a Human Resources and Finance specialist.
+Asia has a master's degree in Japanese language and culture but over the years has developed into a Human Resources, Finance and Operations specialist.
+In her years at ICDI Asia has gradually moved towards management of the operations and currently holds a position of co-Director.

-Finances are the most ‘down-to-earth’ part of ICDI’s operations and give Asia the opportunity of insight and involvement in all of ICDI’s projects.
+Finances are the most ‘down-to-earth’ part of ICDI’s operations and give Asia the opportunity of insight and involvement in all ICDI’s projects.
 Over the years she has gotten to know and appreciate different styles of financial administration.
 She works with small and large partner organizations and donors, operating in different environments and circumstances.
 In her position, she has been monitoring the finances of ICDI’s programs around the globe.
-She deals with complex bureaucratic structures, as well as shoe-box bookkeeping systems.
-She is involved in capacity building of the partners in relation to their financial and administrative management.
+She deals with complex bureaucratic structures, as well as shoebox bookkeeping systems.
+She is involved in capacity building of the partners in relation to their financial and administrative management in countries like Sierra Leone, Nicaragua, Nepal, Ethiopia, Palestine, Bangladesh.

-For Asia, the biggest added value of working at ICDI is that it gives her an opportunity to contribute to not only administrative, but also content-related aspects.
-She has conducted capacity building training with partners on topics such as child and youth participation, research by children and children and nature.
+For Asia, the biggest added value of working at ICDI is that it gives her an opportunity to contribute to not only operational, but also content-related aspects.
+Her interests are topics such as technical programme and grant management, child and youth participation, research by children and children and nature.

 Asia moved to the Netherlands from her native Poland in 1991.
-She lives with her husband and her high school-aged son and daughter.
+She lives with her husband and her son and daughter.

 AS A CHILD